Connection to a database

 For a data source, connections to the database are established in special wrappers – sessions.
 Each session is a wrapper over a single connection, and it stores the connection's information (for example, whether it is active or not, transaction control mode, and other settings).

-Sessions can have clients — files, whose queries are sent via the connection that the session holds.
+Sessions can have clients – files, whose queries are sent by using the connection that the session holds.
 Data editor can also be a client for a session.

-Depending on the way you create a new session, it can be connected either automatically, or after a certain action.
-Green dot in the corner of session's icon indicates the connected status.
+Depending on the way you create a new session, it can be connected either automatically or after a certain action.
+The green dot in the corner of a session's icon indicates the connected status.

 You can create a new session by doing either of the following: